Buildings & Grounds

 Along with the church building, three other portions of the property are listed in the National Register: the Churchyard, the Rectory and St. Martha’s House.

-The Dunhams are just one of the early Woodbridge families that are represented in the Churchyard.
-Members of the Barron, Bunn, Jaques and Pike families are also buried there.
-Some other significant graves belong to Asher Dunham, a great-grandson of Jonathan Dunham who fought in the Revolutionary War, and veterans of later armed conflicts.
+Other early Woodbridge settlers are also represented in the Churchyard, as members of the Barron, Bunn, Jaques and Pike families are buried there.
+So are a number of war veterans, including Asher Dunham, a great-grandson of Jonathan Dunham who fought in the Revolutionary War.
 For a listing of graves from 1917, click here.

-The residence was enlarged and modernized after being bought in 1872 by George C. Hance, a wealthy parishioner.
-Hance turned over the deed to Trinity in 1873, when it became the Rector’s home.
-For more about Jonathan Dunham, his house and the Rectory, please visit the home’s website.
+The residence was enlarged and modernized after being bought in 1872 by George C. Hance, a warden at Trinity.
+Hance turned over the deed to the church in 1873, when it became the Rector’s residence.
+For more about Jonathan Dunham, the Dunham House and the Rectory, please visit the home’s website.

 St. Martha’s House, formerly the Parish House and Sexton’s Residence, was built in 1874.
-The Gothic Revival home provides meeting space for community groups and houses the Sexton, who maintains the church’s buildings and property.
+The Gothic Revival home provides space for Trinity’s feeding programs and houses the Sexton, who maintains the church’s buildings and property.

 Trinity’s property also includes the current Parish House, which was built in 1956.
 The hall hosts fellowship hours, organization meetings and community events.